How to transfer data from your old Android phone to your new one

 6. Hit Next once again here.

 From there, you just select everything that you'd like to migrate from your old phone to your new one and follow the instructions.
-Android has become so intuitive that it even logs into your Google account and transfers all your saved Wi-Fi passwords.
-Because this is a direct data transfer method, you won't need to enter your Google account password or two-factor authentication — your details are securely transferred over to the new device.
+Android has become so intuitive that it even logs into your Google account and transfers all of your saved Wi-Fi passwords.
+Because this is a direct data transfer method, you won't need to enter your Google account password or use two-factor authentication — all your details are securely transferred over to the new device.

 Android to Android complete transfer: Using Samsung Smart Switch

 If your new phone is a Samsung Galaxy phone, we have some good news.
-Samsung's propriety app called Smart Switch makes everything as simple and easy as Google's new data copying process.
-You can use the Samsung Smart Switch app to transfer all your data from your old Galaxy phone to your new Galaxy phone in almost exactly the same way.
+Samsung's proprietary app called Smart Switch makes everything as simple and easy as Google's new data copying process.
+You can use the Smart Switch app to transfer all your data from your old Galaxy phone to your new Galaxy phone in almost exactly the same way.

 All the best Samsung phones come with Samsung Smart Switch pre-installed.
 Can't find the app on your Samsung Galaxy?
-Don't worry, you can download it for free from the Google Play Store.
+Don't worry, you can download it for free from Google Play Store.

 What I like best about Smart Switch is that it preserves state across devices — meaning your settings and home screen layout will move to the new phone, saving you the hassle of configuring it all over again.